-The financial statements are presented in accordance with IAS 1 'Presentation of Financial Statements' (Revised 2007).
-The company did not have any items classified as 'other comprehensive income' and consequently management have elected to present only an income statement.
+The financial statements are presented in accordance with IAS 1 'Presentation of financial statements' (revised 2007).
+The company did not have any items classified as 'other comprehensive income', and consequently management has elected to present only a statement of profit or loss.

-4.2 Revenue
+4.3 Revenue